tipp-us/tipp-us/CONTRIBUTING.md

 Once you are done making changes, you can begin the process of getting your code merged into the main repo.
-Step 1 is to rebase upstream changes to the master branch into yours by running this command from your branch:
+Step 1 is to rebase upstream changes to the staging branch into yours by running this command from your branch:

 ```
-git pull --rebase upstream master
+git pull --rebase upstream staging
 ```

 This will start the rebase process.
 You must commit all of your changes